Nikhil-Vardhan1911/E-Commerce_Backend/README.md

 - 🧪 Unit testing using JUnit and Mockito
 - 🌐 Integration testing using Spring Boot Test
 - 🐳 Dockerized for containerized deployment
-- 📑 Swagger/OpenAPI documentation for easy testing and understanding
+- 📑 Swagger/OpenAPI documentation for easy testing and understanding.

 ---